 John was discharged home on April 5th, 2:30 pm from Piedmont Atlanta.
 He had a slow recovery with complications of C. Diff bacteria but made his way back to a new normal.

 John had a sudden onset of shortness of breath, irregular heartbeat and chest pain on Sunday, August 19th, 2018 almost five months to the day from his ruptured esophagus.
 He was readmitted through the Piedmont Fayette Hospital ER with a large pulmonary embolus in his left main pulmonary artery.
-They discovered a deep vein thrombus in his left leg behind the knee.
+They discovered a deep vein thrombus in his right leg behind the knee.
 He was discharged home on August 22nd, 2018.